 - How can I submit my film to be considered for Independent Lens?

-- I submitted my comment to Talkback, yet I don’t see it posted.
+- I submitted my comment, yet I don’t see it posted.
 Why?

 When will a program be broadcast again?